Mostafizur-Pro/kormoBazar/README.md

 Welcome to Kormo Bazaar!
 This is a job portal application where users can view, edit, and delete job posts.

-## Live Demo
+## Live Demo Client

-You can view the live application here: [Kormo Bazaar Live](https://kormo-bazaar.vercel.app/)
+You can view the live client application here: [Kormo Bazaar Live](https://kormo-bazaar.vercel.app/)

-## Server
+## Live Demo Server

-The server for this application can be found at: [Kormo Bazaar Server](https://kormo-bazar-server1.vercel.app/)
+The server for this application can be found here: [Kormo Bazaar Server](https://kormo-bazar-server1.vercel.app/)

+## Git Repository Client

+You can view the client-side code here: [Kormo Bazaar Client Repository](https://github.com/Mostafizur-Pro/kormoBazar/)

+## Git Repository Server

+You can view the server-side code here: [Kormo Bazaar Server Repository](https://github.com/Mostafizur-Pro/kormoBazarServer1/)

 ## Features